kwebio/kweb-core/docs/src/state.md

 counter: 6, doubled: 12
 ```

-Note that counterDoubled updates automatically.
+Note that `counterDoubled` updates automatically, because mapped KVars listen to the original for changes.

 ::: note
 ::: title